 1. Define your goals.

 Goal setting initiatives are critical to mapping out a campaign’s success.
-Previously in another post, we highlighted the 5 goals every organization should include in their content marketing efforts, but to review, those goals are:
+Learn more about the 5 goals every organization should include in their content marketing efforts.

 - Search Engine Optimization